Core OS Layer

 Generic Security Services Framework

-Introduced in iOS 5, the Generic Security Services framework (
+The Generic Security Services framework (

 For information about the interfaces of the GSS framework, see the header files.